ArchipelagoMW/Archipelago/worlds/generic/docs/triggers_en.md

 new weights for 150 and 200.
 This allows for two more triggers that will only be used for the new `pupdunk_hard` and `pupdunk_mystery` options so that they will only be triggered on "pupdunk AND hard/mystery".

-Options that define a list or dict can additionally have the character `+` added to the start of their name, which applies the contents of the activated trigger to the already present equivalents in the game options.
+Options that define a list, set, or dict can additionally have the character `+` added to the start of their name, which applies the contents of the activated trigger to the already present equivalents in the game options.

 For example: